 Imagined Dialogue: For your final writing project, you'll write an imagined dialogue (or larger conversation) between two or more characters from at least two different fantasy series we have studied this semester.
-You will use this exercise in order to demonstrate your knowledge of the major themes of the course and the different styles and perspectives of each author.
+You will use this exercise in order to demonstrate your knowledge of the major themes of the course, including making connections between these works of fantasy and the cultures upon which they are built and the different styles and perspectives of each author.
+This assignment serves as an assessment of your Global Perspective.